jackfriedman616/100-days-of-code/r1-log.md

 ### R1D56
 Began working on combining my MTG card gallery project with my react shopping cart project to make a deckbuilding tool. https://github.com/jackfriedman616/MTG-Mongoose-React-Deckbuilder

+### R1D57
+Continued modifying files from my shopping cart project for use in the deckbuilding tool.
+I also began looking at mongoose and mongoDB documentation that I will need in order to use the card properties for various functions. https://github.com/jackfriedman616/MTG-Mongoose-React-Deckbuilder